2016 United States House of Representatives elections in Utah: Predictions

+Debate

 Results

+Chaffetz won re-election in 2016 with 74% of the vote.

 District 4

 The 4th district is located in northern-central Utah and includes parts of Salt Lake, Utah, Juab, and Sanpete Counties.
-The incumbent is Republican Mia Love, who has represented the district since 2015.
+Incumbent Republican Mia Love, who had represented the district since 2015, ran for re-election.
 She was elected with 50% of the vote in 2014 and the district has a PVI of R+16.

-Democrat Doug Owens, who lost to Love in the 2014 election to succeed retiring Democratic Congressman Jim Matheson, ran in a rematch against Love.
-Love won re-election with 53% of the vote.